Marcus Mariota among three Titans starters to leave with injury in nightmare loss

 It didn't take long for the Titans' season to turn into a nightmare.

 In an ugly season-opening loss to the Dolphins on Sunday, the Titans didn't just have to endure multiple weather delays that turned their game into longest game since the 1970 merger.
 They also lost three of their most important players to serious-looking injuries.
 Quarterback Marcus Mariota left the game with an elbow injury, left tackle Taylor Lewan left the game with a concussion, and tight end Delanie Walker left the game with an injury to what appeared to be his ankle.
+According to NFL Network's Ian Rapoport, Walker dislocated his ankle, which would likely end his season.

 Lewan, a two-time Pro Bowler, was the first to go down.
 After Mariota threw an interception in the third quarter, Lewan got blindsided by a block during the ensuing return.
 The way Lewan remained motionless on the ground made it seem as if he'd been knocked out.
 A brawl ensued.
 Lewan got back up, but was ruled out for the remainder of the game with a concussion.